Frequently Asked Questions (FAQs)

 establishments, where each establishment may participate in different predominant economic activity.

 QCEW conducts various activities to increase the amount of data reported at the establishment level;

 however, some firms with multiple establishment may choose to report as a single entity.

-For more firm-level data, please visit the Business Employment Dynamics (BED) program.
+For company or firm-level data, please visit the Business Employment Dynamics

 QCEW does not produce prevailing wage rates or Davis-Bacon Act wage rates.